Lioydiano/Fullkning/README.md

 ...you will see a window like the one above, now you can create your own level by moving the cursor with `W`, `A`, `S`, `D` and placing or removing a block with `P` and `R`.

-ℹ️ - The blocks are placed under the `$` character if possible ⚠️ - Due to problems with raw input, you will have to press `ENTER` after each key press
+ℹ️ - The blocks are placed under the `$` character if possible ⚠️ - Due to problems with raw input, you will have to press `ENTER` after each key press, since `v0.5` this is no longer the case for Linux users.

 Then you can save your level by pressing `Q` and the level will be saved in the `levels` folder.